RAIK284/project-code-hackoverflow/README.md

      - `GRANT ALL PRIVILEGES ON DATABASE hoverflowdb TO admin;`
      - Then you're done, so enter `\q` to exit the shell

-### Python Package Setup
+#### Python Package Setup

-3. Install all the packages using:
+1. While in the project directory, install all the packages using:
    - `pip install -r requirements.txt` (Windows)
    - `pip3 install -r requirements.txt` (Mac)

+If running the code gives an error for lacking a package, simply run `pip install <PACKAGE_NAME>` (or `pip3` on Mac)

+### Running the Code
+1. Open up your terminal while in the project directory.
+We need to initialize the django models to our postgreSQL database:
+- Note: replace `python` with `python3` if on Mac (on all relevant steps)
+- `python manage.py makemigrations messaging`
+- `python manage.py makemigrations store`
-4. Run `python manage.py migrate` from the shell and you should be good to go!
+- `python manage.py migrate`
+- `python manage.py runserver`
+2. Now you should be able to open a browser window and go to `localhost:8000`
+4. Make sure you stop the server when you're done!
+The easy way is going back to the terminal and pressing either CTRL-C or CMD-C

 ## Editing SQL Database to match new migrations
 If you pull in main or switch to a new branch, chances are that there will be migrations to make that will conflict with your local database's structure.
 The easiest way to fix that is just deleting your database and remaking it from scratch.

 1. Log into shell with your main account (postgres is the default username)